EDUCBA Logo

 COUNTIF Formula in Excel

-COUNTIF Formula in excel is an inbuilt or pre-built integrated function which is categorized under the statistical group of formulae.
+COUNTIF Formula in Excel is an inbuilt or pre-built integrated function that is categorized under the statistical group of formulae.

 Excel COUNTIF Formula counts the number of cells within a specified array or range based on a specific criterion or applied condition.